-We are conducting conservation and educational outreach work in Connecticut as a part of the Audubon Alliance for Coastal Waterbirds for species like the Piping Plovers shown here, working with the New York State Department of Environmental Conservation to survey for winter...Read More
+We are conducting conservation and educational outreach work in Connecticut as a part of the Audubon Alliance for Coastal Waterbirds for species like the Piping Plover shown here, creating management plans on select sites, monitoring state-listed sparrows and turtles, surveying...Read More

 The Roger Tory Peterson Institute is the only official institutional steward of the life works of Roger Tory Peterson.
 RTPI is the place to find his art, correspondence, film, libraries, study skins, and so much more.
 We are the sole authorized holder of these works.
 Here is...Read More